 - Is It Colored Hair-Friendly – No

-- Is It Good For Sensitive Scalp – Might Be
+- Is It Good For Cleaning Scalp and Hair – Yes

 - Price Range – $$ (Affordable)

-Let’s start with the elephant in the room eh!
 Does the Ryo shampoo actually help with hair loss?
-And the answer is yes!
+And the answer is yes but not directly!
 Using this shampoo did increase the length and thickness of my hair significantly and reduced strand breakage.